costarc/MSXPi/README.md

 password: raspberry

 Step 2: Copy all MSXPi commands from the latest release - https://github.com/costarc/MSXPi/releases/tag/v1.0.0.20201015.000/ to your MSX-DOS SD card (or disk).
 Use pwifi command from MSX-DOS to setup the wifi network and key, and MSXPi is fully ready to use.

+Jumpers:
+A14 - Load the MSX-DOS 1.03 from Raspberry Pi disk image (msxpiboot.dsk).
+BIOS is available from BASIC A15 - BIOS is available from BASIC.
+MSX Will boot to BASIC or to another connectd IDE interface.

 MSXPi v1.0 Release Notes
 ========================